pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 (pronoun-3)

-Tap on all the personal, demonstrative and possessive pronouns.
+Select all the personal, demonstrative, and possessive pronouns.

 ```
 *She* tries to steal everyone's chocolates. *She* lies and says *they* are *hers*.
-*Me* and my sister go to swimming. *Those* swimming glasses are *ours*.
+*Me* and my sister go swimming. *Those* swimming glasses are *ours*.
 The book is kept on the table. *It* is *ours*.
 *I* borrowed *this* paper from Vidya. *This* is hers.
 Sheena gave me *this* napkin. *This* is *hers*.